devdineshw/killercoda-scenarios/WSO2-APIM-4.5.0-AdvancedLabs/APIM-4.5.0-Advanced-Lab10_CI-CD-with-Jenkins-and-apictl/step4/step4.md

     - Select 'GitHub hook trigger for GITScm polling' under the 'Build Triggers' section to automatically trigger the build from github webhook calls

     - Copy the content from below file to the pipeline script section.
 Update the git URLs (Line 20 and 24) in the script and save.
+Also update the branch name (main) if it is different in your repo.

         `cat /root/resources/JenkinsFile`{{exec}}